 Our current initiative is a collaboration that began in 2017 when the Brick Store Museum partnered with the Kennebunkport Conservation Trust (KCT), Tim Spahr (Principle Investigator/Archaeologist) and Gemma Hudgell (consulting Archaeologist) to form the Cape Porpoise Archaeological Alliance (CPAA).
 The CPAA’s research has focused on the islands and intertidal zone off of Cape Porpoise Harbor that has already been affected by sea level rise.
+Learn more about this work via our 16th Century Saturday Portal.

 In the future, the Museum seeks to gain more knowledge that spans from the earliest known occupation to the 20th century, all of which hold enormous historical significance.
-Archaeology can reveal so much of our shared culture by telling the story of indigenous peoples, minority cultures and ordinary lives that are often left out of the historical record.
+Archaeology can reveal so much of our shared culture by telling the story of Indigenous peoples, minority cultures and ordinary lives that are often left out of the historical record.
 Only a society that examines all of its past can truly appreciate the powerful blend of traditions and lifeways that it carries into the present and future.

 If you have discovered a prehistoric or historic object or feature (cellar hole, foundation, etc.), please contact the Brick Store Museum for more information, at (207) 985-4802.